smaldera/ixpeTO/ANN/README.md

   python   sim2ascii.py  (input and output filenames are hardcoded)

-  2 examples ascii files can be found here: https://pandora.infn.it/public/7399aa
+  2 example ascii files can be found here: https://pandora.infn.it/public/7399aa